Arctenox/Tensor_Prism/README.md

 ## Credits

-Developed by Arctenox with assistance from Gemini 2.5 Flash and Claude 4.
+Developed by Arctenox with heavy assistance from Gemini 2.5 Flash and Claude 4 meaning this was mostly Vibe Coded.

 ## Support